prideout/reba/README.md

 ## Reba

-Reba is a <b>ren</b>derer <b>ba</b>se that builds a set of high quality open-source C++ libraries using Docker, so that you can hit the ground running when starting your graphics project.
+Reba is a **re**nderer **ba**se that builds a set of high quality open-source C++ libraries using Docker, so that you can hit the ground running when starting your graphics project.

 <!--div style="
     width:300px;